UL-FRI/docs.rdc.si/docs/FRIDA/access.md

 ```bash
 $ tsh --proxy=rdc.si --user={username} login
 ```

+!!! note
+    FRIDA is configured to be passwordless first, meaning, in case you do not enable passwordless CLI access, you must add `--mfa-mode=otp --auth=local` to all `tsh --proxy=rdc.si` commands.

 Upon successful authentication create or edit the SSH config file corresponding to your OS (`~/.ssh/config` on Unix-like, `%userprofile%/.ssh/config` on Windows systems), and add to the top the snippet that you obtain by running the following command.
 ```bash